jgwest/docs/App-Set-Introduction-Blog.md

 The `source` field designates the Git Repository that Argo CD is continously deploying OpenShift cluster resources *from*, and the `destination` field is the cluster/namespace that it is deploying those resources *to*.

-But, if you examine the Argo CD Application above, you'll notice that you can only deploy from *one* Git repository to *one* cluster/namespace, using a single Application instance: Applications resources are 1-1 mappings between Git repositories and cluster namespaces.
+But, if you examine the Argo CD Application above, you'll notice that you can only deploy from *one* Git repository to *one* cluster/namespace, using a single Application instance.
+Applications resources are 1-1 mappings between Git repositories and cluster namespaces.
 This means that if you wanted to deploy 10 applications to 100 clusters, it would require managing 1,000 individual Application resources (*# of clusters * # of applications*)!

 Rather than needing to keep 1,000+ individual Argo CD resources synchronized, wouldn't it be better if you could manage all of those Applications and clusters from a single resource?
 Fortunately, with the ApplicationSet custom resource you can!